Your stomach lining, or mucosa, contains glands that produce

 - a blood count and an anemia test

-- an endoscopy (a stomach exam using a camera attached to a long tube that is inserted into your mouth and down into your digestive tract)
+attached to a long tube that’s inserted into your mouth and down into your

 - citrus juices

-Recommended foods generally include foods with little oil, fat, caffeine, or citrus:
+Recommended foods generally include foods with small amounts of the

 - all vegetables and fruits, except citrus fruits